delta-one/dell-xps-15-9570-debian-linux/README.md

 1. Format a USB-drive with FAT32, download and copy the BIOS-file from the Dell support page (`XPS_9570...exe`) onto the USB-drive and reboot your computer.
 Press `F12`, choose `BIOS Flash Update` and then choose the downloaded file to start the update.
 2. The XPS 15 supports [LVFS](https://fwupd.org/) (Linux Vendor Firmware Service) and thus updates can be installed with `fwupd`.
 A short tutorial can be found [here](https://wiki.archlinux.org/index.php/Fwupd).

+### Undervolting
+[Tests have shown](https://www.notebookcheck.net/Dell-XPS-15-9570-i7-UHD-GTX-1050-Ti-Max-Q-Laptop-Review.332758.0.html#toc-performance), that the Intel® Core™ i7-8750H can be undervolted to gain up to 15% more performance under heavy workloads.
+Under Linux a tool that can undervolt Intel CPUs is [intel-undervolt](https://github.com/kitsunyan/intel-undervolt).
+My XPS seems to be running stable at -0.125V for the CPU and -0.075V for the GPU.